Selecting the Best Cable Materials for Extreme Temperatures

 - Nickel-plated copper is often used in high-temperature applications and withstands up to 450°C. Nickel plating also offers corrosion and wear resistance

 - Alloys are a combination of two or more metals such as silver, nickel, copper, beryllium, cadmium, or RoHS-compliant chromium; metals are selected for their overall toughness, break strength, and flex-life and are a great option for high-temperature applications

 If the cable is designed for frigid temperatures, you'll want to keep flexibility in mind, because a solid conductor will be more rigid and prone to break easier when stressed.

-If flexibility is important for your application, it is recommended that you select a conductor with a high strand count.
+If flexibility is important for your application, select a conductor with a high strand count.
 As a general rule, the higher the strand count, the more flexible the conductor will be.

-Tubing is one component that has a variety of functions inside of a custom cable.
-For example, a tube could be used to dissipate heat or to vent pressure or steam.
-The tube could even be used to carry warm water in order to help protect the cable from getting too cold.
+Tubing is a component offering a variety of functions within a custom cable.
+For example, tubing could be used to dissipate heat or to vent pressure or steam.
+Tubing could even be used to carry warm water to help protect the cable maintain performance by preventing it from getting too cold.

 Insulation and Jacketing

 When choosing conductor insulation and cable jacket materials for extreme temperature environments, fluoropolymers offer many benefits for both extreme heat and frigid cold.
 Keep durometer or shore hardness in mind when selecting your conductor insulation and cable jacketing material.